Policies and Procedures

 - Assisting individuals who are blind or have low vision with navigation and other tasks;

 - Alerting individuals who are deaf or hard of hearing to the presence of people or sounds;

 - Alerting individuals to the presence of allergens;

 - Retrieving items such as medicine or the telephone;

 - Providing physical support and assistance with balance and stability to individuals with mobility disabilities;

 - Helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.

-- Students requesting to use a service animal should complete a brief Student Information form at the CSD, located in the Wilbur Cross building, Room 204.
+- Students requesting to use a service animal should register with the CSD at MyAccess.csd.uconn.edu, which can be accessed from the CSD website, www.csd.uconn.edu, or by completing a brief Student Information form at the CSD, located in the Wilbur Cross building, Room 204.

 - Students must provide documentation on official letterhead that is signed by a qualified and credentialed practitioner who is not a family member of the student.
 Documentation must include the following: